ALFRED ERNEST ‘BONEY’ SUCKLING

 In February 1905, while on the way home from a five-week trip to Eastern Canada, Suckling stopped over in Seattle and met with members of the Seattle Lacrosse Club.
 In his capacity as president of the British Columbia Amateur Lacrosse Association, they were interviewing him about the possibly of the Seattle team joining the BCALA senior league.
 Seattle would indeed join for the 1905 season but then were ejected from the league a few months later, when they were unable to play their two final scheduled games.

-He was also responsible for the building of the old Brighouse racetrack – now the site of Lansdowne Mall in Richmond.
+He was one of the originators of the thoroughbred association at Minoru Park and was responsible for the building of what later became known as the Brighouse racetrack, now the site of Lansdowne Mall in Richmond.

 Suckling’s grave is located at Ocean View Cemetery in Burnaby, British Columbia.
 He passed away at Essondale.